zwbetz-gh/zwbetz/content/blog/aristotle-on-marriage-and-trust-as-the-foundation-of-civilization/index.md

 ---
-title: "Aristotle on marriage and trust as the foundation of civilization"
+title: "Aristotle on Marriage and Trust as the Foundation of Civilization"
 date: 2019-09-01T21:43:55-05:00
 toc: false
 ---